-Japan Through Western Eyes: Interpretation Prevailing Over Translation in Fear and Trembling by Amélie Nothomb
+Japan Through Western Eyes in Stupeur et Tremblements by Amélie Nothomb: Interpretation Prevailing Over Translation

-Amélie Nothomb’s 1999 novel Fear and Trembling (Stupeur et Tremblements) depicts the misadventures, misunderstandings, and misgivings experienced by a Belgian professional in a large, modern Japanese workplace.
+Amélie Nothomb’s 1999 novel Stupeur et Tremblements (Fear and Trembling) depicts the misadventures, misunderstandings, and misgivings experienced by a Belgian professional in a large, modern Japanese workplace.
 This book is most often read as a satirical critique of Japanese society and as a representation of a clash of cultures, suggesting the impossibility of cultural exchange.
 Within the satirical framework, the novel has also been read as a story of power games and the subversion of power relations, addressing specifically life and identity in Japan’s corporate world.

 After finishing her studies in Europe, the protagonist-narrator Amélie returns to Japan, her country of birth as it happens, to work as a translator.
 Owing to her perfect knowledge of Japanese, acquired before she left Japan at the age of five, she is soon hired by the prestigious company Yumimoto on a one-year contract.
 However, her idealized vision of Japan turns out to be far from reality as she is immediately confronted with the company’s rigid hierarchy.
 While she starts out working as a translator for the company, instead of climbing the corporate ladder she progressively slides down it, until finally she is placed as a ‘dame pipi’ (restroom attendant) in the Yumimoto restroom.
-The novel recounts the narrator’s downfall from an already lowly position in the organizational hierarchy to an even lower one, from working as a low-ranking skilled professional to performing unskilled manual labour – cleaning the toilets on the 44th floor.
+The novel recounts the narrator’s downfall from an already lowly position in the organizational hierarchy to an even lower one, from working as a low-ranking skilled professional to performing unskilled manual labour.
 The source of the satire lies, as Martine Guyot-Bender observes, in ‘the […] disjunction between the nostalgic image of Japan and the less-desirable, buzzing corporate world [which] puts Amélie’s story, before it even begins, within a broad cultural context and foregrounds her failure at (re)integration into a culture she obviously idealizes’.

 Having spent the first five years of her life there, coming back to work in Japan is the narrator’s life-long dream.
-The image she holds of Japan is that of an idyllic and pastoral haven, an image that is nourished by her happy childhood memories and one which, in turn, fosters her dream of returning there as an adult.
+The image she holds of Japan is that of an idyllic and pastoral haven, an image that is nourished by her happy childhood memories and one which, in turn, fosters her dream of returning there as an adult (SET, pp. 22, 25–26;FAT, pp, 13, 15–16).
 The Japan she returns to, however, is a modern, industrial and commercial country.
 This contemporary Japanese experience clashes with her two sources of comparison and reference; the first being the old, original image she has of Japan and the other being the West, in the broad sense of the term, as her culture of origin.
 This paradoxical relationship with Japan is symbolized in the narrator’s feelings towards her superior Fubuki Mori, which consist of fascination and attraction mixed with rivalry and conflict.
 Fubuki in the novel is the embodiment of hierarchical Japan, however, she is also its victim.